bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 It's still kind of up in the air.
 And I do hope that maybe some of you will also add your input to it on the spec discussion.

-So this is a situation where we weren't able to provide the pre-imaged time, and so the original person that offered the HTLC wants to spend it again because it never went through and there we have quite trivial one-to-one matching of what the script looked like before `taproot` and what it's going to look like after `taproot`.
+So this is a situation where we weren't able to provide the pre-imaged time, and so the original person that offered the HTLC wants to spend it again because it never went through and there we have quite trivial one-to-one matching of what the script looked like before taproot and what it's going to look like after taproot.
 So nothing really all that complicated to dig into there.

-And I really think that the script path spends are not the difficult part of `taproot`.
+And I really think that the script path spends are not the difficult part of taproot.
 It's really going to be understanding and making sure that the cryptography is sound and safe.
-Now if you have a `taproot` channel open and there are some other nodes in the network, then in principle What do you think?
+Now if you have a taproot channel open and there are some other nodes in the network, then in principle What do you think?
-Are those other nodes able to send a payment if they don't support `taproot` through a channel somewhere in the middle of the route that is a `Taproot` channel, or should they not be?
+Are those other nodes able to send a payment if they don't support taproot through a channel somewhere in the middle of the route that is a taproot channel, or should they not be?

 [Audience]: "Should be able to".

 In fact, cryptographically speaking, there isn't really anything preventing them from being able to do so, right?
-Well, here's the thing about `Taproot`, though.
+Well, here's the thing about taproot, though.
-The way that gossip works today, you have signatures that match on-chain outputs, and those on-chain outputs are signed using ECDSA, with `taproot` channels that wouldn't work because we now have Schnorr signatures, which means that even nodes that don't support `taproot`, in order to so much as be aware of the fact that there are `taproot` channels out there available for routing, they will need to understand `taproot` gossip before they even support actual `taproot` channels themselves.
+The way that gossip works today, you have signatures that match on-chain outputs, and those on-chain outputs are signed using ECDSA, with taproot channels that wouldn't work because we now have Schnorr signatures, which means that even nodes that don't support taproot, in order to so much as be aware of the fact that there are taproot channels out there available for routing, they will need to understand taproot gossip before they even support actual taproot channels themselves.
 So this is one of the issues that has to be discussed.

-Now, L has a proposal up which says that for `taproot` gossip, you have the possibility of combining and aggregating a signature across both the on-chain Bitcoin keys and the off-chain node public keys into one.
+Now, L has a proposal up which says that for taproot gossip, you have the possibility of combining and aggregating a signature across both the on-chain Bitcoin keys and the off-chain node public keys into one.
 So you reduce the footprint of the gossip signature by a considerable amount.
 It's just, you have to actually do that aggregation, so it will add a little extra communication that is going to be necessary between nodes just as they are opening the channel.
-And you also need to make sure that nodes understand what this gossip is supposed to look like even before they necessarily support `taproot`.
+And you also need to make sure that nodes understand what this gossip is supposed to look like even before they necessarily support taproot.

-So that is unfortunately one of the drawbacks of `taproot`, that by using a different signature algorithm and different on-chain footprint, unless you have support for gossip from the very beginning, you're going to have part of the network otherwise unable and even unaware of the fact that there is a part of the network that is now based on `taproot`.
+So that is unfortunately one of the drawbacks of taproot, that by using a different signature algorithm and different on-chain footprint, unless you have support for gossip from the very beginning, you're going to have part of the network otherwise unable and even unaware of the fact that there is a part of the network that is now based on taproot.
-So just going back to the beginning, so far we have talked about in order to leverage the benefits of Schnorr for improved privacy, to mitigate the risks of Schnorr, we have to use `MuSig2` for key aggregation and non-key aggregation, as well as now, because we're using `taproot` and therefore we need to use tapscripts, we have to modify where those individual spent paths are located, as well as how the gossip looks like.
+So just going back to the beginning, so far we have talked about in order to leverage the benefits of Schnorr for improved privacy, to mitigate the risks of Schnorr, we have to use MuSig2 for key aggregation and non-key aggregation, as well as now, because we're using taproot and therefore we need to use tapscripts, we have to modify where those individual spent paths are located, as well as how the gossip looks like.
 So it's quite a dependency tree, and I hope it gave you a little bit of an overview of what the constraints and design decisions and the vulnerabilities are that are driving the spec and why it is the way it is.
-However, there is some really cool stuff that `taproot` enables that I also want to dig into, and that is PTLCS.
+However, there is some really cool stuff that taproot enables that I also want to dig into, and that is PTLCS.
 PTLCs are also going to be driven by a bunch of very similar considerations.
 But before I move on to PTLCs, I was wondering if anybody had any questions so far.